Embedding calculus and grope cobordism of knots: Gropes and punctured knots

-where $\mathcal{h}^{\bull}$ is the homeomorphism of cubes from \eqref{eq:h-map-of-cubes}, needed for the translation from the definition of a total fibre as a homotopy fibre to its description in terms of maps of cubes.
+where $\mc{h}^{\bull}$ is the homeomorphism of cubes from Lemma~\ref{lem:bar-cone-is-cube}, needed for the description of the total homotopy fibre (defined as a homotopy fibre) in terms of maps of cubes (see Lemma~\ref{lem:goo-tofib}).